OybekJP/trelloclone/README.md

 # Trello clone
-This a trello clone, a tash management tool, that replicates main trello functionalities.
+This is a Trello clone, a task management tool, that has main Trello functionalities including drag and drop.
 I built it using React and react beautiful dnd.
 It is mobile and tablet responsive.
-For now, it saves user data in browsers local storage.
+For now, it saves user data in browser's local storage.

 See it live [from here](https://trello-webapp.netlify.app/).